deepcurator/DCC/demo/run_all_modalities/README.md

 - Switch to Anaconda Command window and activate the new environment: `activate dcc`
 - Add your new environment to Python ipykernel by running the following command `python -m ipykernel install --user --name=dcc`
 - Try running jupyter notebook using: `jupyter-notebook`.

-If you run into a "DLL not found" error, run the following commands: `pip uninstall pyzmq`, `pip install pyzmq` and then start the notebook again.
+- Note: If you run into a "DLL not found" error during the above steps, run the following commands: `pip uninstall pyzmq`, `pip install pyzmq` and then try the step again.

 ## Grobid
 [Grobid](https://github.com/kermitt2/grobid) is used by the text2graph module to extract text from PDF files.